 In respect of dividends, other than dividends in specie, the company declaring the dividend is required to withhold the Dividends Tax on payment.
 Liability for withholding tax shifts if the dividend is paid to a regulated intermediary which includes central securities depository participants, brokers, collective investment schemes, approved transfer secretaries and listed investment service providers.
-Dividends Tax can be eliminated or reduced upon the timely receipt of a written declaration that the shareholder is either entitled to an exemption or to double taxation agreement relief and a written under-taking from the shareholder that the company will be informed should there be a change in status.
+Dividends Tax can be eliminated or reduced upon the timely receipt of a written declaration that the shareholder is either entitled to an exemption or to double taxation agreement relief and a written undertaking from the shareholder that the company will be informed should there be a change in status.
 In the case of dividends in specie there is no withholding obligation as the tax remains a liability of the company declaring the dividend.
-However, the Dividends Tax may similarly be eliminated or reduced upon timely receipt of the relevant declarations and undertakings.
+However, the Dividends Tax may similarly be eliminated or reduced on timely receipt of the relevant declarations and undertakings.

-Use of Unutilised STC Credits
+STC Credits

-Unutilised STC credits have to be utilised within three years of the changeover to the Dividends Tax system.
+STC credits must be used on or before 1 April 2015.
 STC credits will be exhausted first.
-All companies will be deemed to have declared a dividend of nil on 31 March 2012 in order to ascertain the STC credits available for set-off from 1 April 2012.
+All companies were deemed to have declared a dividend of nil on 31 March 2012 in order to ascertain the STC credits that would be available for set-off from 1 April 2012.